felipenoris/Mongoc.jl/docs/src/tutorial.md

 julia> database = client["my-database"]
 ```

-If `my-database` does not exist on your MongoDB instance, it will be created
+If `"my-database"` does not exist on your MongoDB instance, it will be created
-in the first time you insert a document.
+in the first time you insert a document in it.

 ## Getting a Collection